Motley and No. 25 Baylor roll over No. 24 Texas 78-64

 Texas, so good at the counterpunch over the last month, struggled for long stretches.
 The Bears’ zone defense refused to give Longhorns point guard Isaiah Taylor any room to drive to the basket.
 And even when the Bears sagged off Texas shooters, the Longhorns misfired.
 Texas missed nine of their first 11 3-point attempts.

 Motley continued to torment Texas in the second half.
 Three easy baskets, one on a dunk after Baylor easily broke Texas’ press, put the Bears up 48-26.
 It wasn’t until Motley picked up his third foul and went to the bench that Texas could get a break defending him.

 Cleare scored seven straight points for the Longhorns, but it barely made a difference.
 When Motley returned, he went straight to the basket for another point-blank score that made it 58-33 with just under 12 minutes left.

 Baylor: Gathers logged six points in 15 minutes after missing two of the previous three games because of the flu.
-His comeback could prove big for the Bears whether he returns as a starter or not.
+His comeback could prove big for the Bears down the final stretch of the season whether he returns as a starter or not.
 The senior is one of the top rebounders in Big 12 history and leads all active Big 12 players with 31 career double-doubles.

-Gathers didn't make the team trip to Austin on Friday night and drove down on his own in the morning.
+Gathers didn’t make the trip to Austin on Friday night with his team and drove down on his own in the morning.